cliffordcele/SQLChallenges/2. Pizza Runner/README.md

 VALUES (3, 'Supreme');

 -- 1. Create a table to be subqueried
--- 1a.
-Use string_agg  to combine the two rows of toppings from the pizza_recipes table -- 1b.
-Use string_to_array to create an array of separated topping values -- 1c.
-Turn this array into a column with one value per row (UNNEST) -- 1d.
-Remove the commas at end of each row text (REPLACE) -- 1e.
+-- 	a.
+Use string_agg  to combine the two rows of toppings from the pizza_recipes table -- 	b.
+Use string_to_array to create an array of separated topping values -- 	c.
+Turn this array into a column with one value per row (UNNEST) -- 	d.
+Remove the commas at end of each row text (REPLACE) -- 	e.
 Convert the column from text to integer (CAST) and remove duplicates -- 2.
 Use the above table as a from subquery
--- 2a.
+-- 	a.
 Convert the column back into a string (CAST)
--- 2b.
-Aggregate the strings into one comma-separated row value (string_agg) -- 2c.
-Inster this result as the 3rd index of the pizza_recipes table INSERT INTO pizza_runner.pizza_recipes (pizza_id, toppings)
-SELECT 3, STRING_AGG(CAST(top AS VARCHAR), ',')
+-- 	b.
+Aggregate the strings into one comma-separated row value (string_agg) -- 	c.
+Inster this result as the 3rd index of the pizza_recipes table INSERT INTO pizza_runner.pizza_recipes (pizza_id, toppings) SELECT 3, STRING_AGG(CAST(top AS VARCHAR), ',')
 FROM (SELECT DISTINCT CAST(REPLACE(UNNEST(STRING_TO_ARRAY(string_agg(toppings, ', '), ' ')), ',', '')AS INTEGER) AS top